SEMESTER2022/camelMap/readme.md

 - `python3 -m pip install Django`

 #### Mongodb prerequisite
-Application using mongodb for search the nearest point because of convenience.
-After download and install mongo, you need to create a file ./camelServe/cs.env based on ./camelServe/cs.env.example for connecting application to mongodb instance through mongocxx-driver.
+Application use mongodb for searching the nearest points.
+After download and install mongo, you need to create a file ./camelServe/cs.env based on ./camelServe/cs.env.example entry to connect application to mongod instance through mongocxx-driver.

 Build and start server guild
 --------
-After install evething, we start bootstraping project, this only need one time when you first clone project to your system.
+We start bootstraping project, this only need one time when you first clone project into your system.

 **Bootstraping**
 - `./bootstrap.sh`